 Taxes can be levied on buyers or sellers of any good or service.
 However, who actually pays a tax does not depend on who the tax is levied on.
 In economic theory, tax incidence – which refers to the distribution of a tax burden between buyers and sellers – only depends on the elasticity of supply and demand.
-Thus, to find out who actually carries the burden of a tax we have to calculate tax incidence.
-To do this we can use the graphical representation of the law of supply and demand and answer the following questions: Which curve shifts when we impose the tax?
+Thus, to find out who carries the burden of a tax, we have to calculate tax incidence.
+To do this, we can use the graphical representation of the law of supply and demand and answer the following questions: Which curve shifts when we impose the tax?
 In which direction and by how much?
 What is the new equilibrium?
 Let’s dive right into it.

 Which Curve Shifts?

 To calculate tax incidence, we first have to find out whether the tax we are looking at shifts the supply or the demand curve.
-Taxes that are directly imposed on sellers usually shift the supply curve, because they make the business less profitable (i.e. the taxes can be seen as additional costs that decrease profitability).
+Taxes that are directly imposed on sellers usually shift the supply curve, because they make the business less profitable.
+That is, these taxes can be seen as additional costs that decrease profitability.
 In this case, the demand curve remains unchanged.
 Meanwhile, taxes that are directly imposed on buyers shift the demand curve, since they make the consumption of goods and services more expensive.
-In this scenario, the supply curve remains unchanged, because sellers are not directly affected.
+In this scenario, the supply curve remains unchanged because sellers are not directly affected.

-To give an example, assume that for some odd reason the government wants to reduce the consumption of burgers.
+To give an example, assume that for some odd reason, the government wants to reduce the consumption of burgers.
 One way to do this is to impose a tax on either buyers or sellers.
 We’ll assume the government decides to impose a tax on the sellers of burgers.
 They now have to pay a tax of USD 1.00 for every burger they sell.
-As a result, the supply curve shifts, because this makes selling burgers less profitable.
-Demand for burgers remains the same however, so the demand curve does not change.
+As a result, the supply curve shifts because this makes selling burgers less profitable.
+However, the demand for burgers remains the same, so the demand curve does not change.

 In Which Direction and by How Much?